FrancescaSrc/DRL_ND/p3_multiagent_competition_submission/report.md

 ### Ideas for Future Work

 The algorithm solves a simple game but if it were used for a more difficult task several improvements could be tried:
- - I have tried to implement another algorithm such as the PPO but did not succeed (yet due to project deadline)
+ - I have tried to implement another algorithm such as the Proximal Policy Optimization but did not succeed (yet), due to project deadline
+ Also I would like to try:
+ - Priorized Experience Replay, Asynchronous Actor-Critic Agents (A3C)
- -  implementing Deep Neuroevolution for Reinforcement Learning: while searching for a solution to improve my agents performance, I came this article across: https://towardsdatascience.com/reinforcement-learning-without-gradients-evolving-agents-using-genetic-algorithms-8685817d84f which proposes a different approch, a genetic algorithm which  here is the original code: https://github.com/paraschopra/deepneuroevolution
+ - Deep Neuroevolution for Reinforcement Learning: which seems a good solution without the gradient decent problems, see https://towardsdatascience.com/reinforcement-learning-without-gradients-evolving-agents-using-genetic-algorithms-8685817d84f, see here is the original code: https://github.com/paraschopra/deepneuroevolution